-(Note: A direct object does not have to be something tangible.
+(A direct object does not have to be something tangible.
 If it answers the question "what?" or "whom?" in relation to a verb, then it's a direct object.
-The word midnight is not tangible, but it is a perfectly good direct object for the verb to strike.)
+Midnight is intangible, but it's a perfectly good direct object for the verb to strike.)

 - No amount of time can erase the memory of a good cat, and no amount of masking tape can ever totally remove his fur from your couch.
-(Leo Buscaglia, 1925-1998)
+(Author Leo Buscaglia)

 - I loathe people who keep dogs.
 They are cowards who haven't got the guts to bite people themselves.
 (Q: Loathe what?
 A: people who keep dogs)

 (Q: Haven't got what?
 A: the guts to bite people)